Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: CZTI as a GRB polarimeter: Analysis procedure

 \subsection{The GRB sample for our study}

-In the first one year of operation of CZTI (2015 October 6 to 2016 September 30) a total of 47 GRBs were detected \footnote{\url{http://astrosat.iucaa.in/czti/?q=grb}}.
+In the first one year of operation of CZTI (2015 October 6 to 2016 September 30) a total of 47 GRBs were detected\footnote{\url{http://astrosat.iucaa.in/czti/?q=grb}}.
 Out of the 47 GRBs, we selected 11 GRBs which are bright enough to give sufficient number of Compton events (the number of double events satisfying the Compton criterion greater than 400) to attempt polarization analysis.
-Out of the 47 GRBs, 33 GRBs were detected by the $Fermi$/GBM, 14 GRBs were detected with the $Swift$/BAT and 8 GRBs were detected by both of these instruments.
-Localization for these GRBs in CZTI co-ordinates were done from the positional information available from $Swift$ and $Fermi$ GRB data bases.
-The polarization measurements are made for the bright GRBs with fluence greater than $10^{-5} ergs ~cm^{-2}$, as bright GRBs i.e. having high counts will have more Compton double events.
-The bright GRBs above this fluence are 18 in number on the basis of the $Fermi$ and $Swift$ one year list. $AstroSat$ was in the South Atlantic Anomaly (SAA) or had data gap for 20.5 $\%$ of the time in 1 year.
-Hence the detection of 11 of the 18 bright GRBs in CZTI ($\sim$60 \%) is consistent with the relative down time due to SAA as well as sky blockage due to earth and the Field of View of the different GRB observatories.
+Out of these 47 GRBs, 33 were detected by {\em Fermi}/GBM, 14 by {\em Swift}/BAT, with 8 being common between both these instruments.
+Localization of these GRBs in CZTI co-ordinates was done using the position information available in the {\em Swift} and {\em Fermi} GRB data bases.
+Our choice of bright GRBs with sufficient Compton events corresponds to a limiting fluence of $10^{-5}$~erg~cm$^{-2}$.
+The {\em Fermi} and {\em Swift} catalogues list 18 GRBs above this limit during the corresponding 1 year period. {\em AstroSat} has $\sim 30$\% of the sky occulted by the Earth at any given time, and during this year had data gaps for $\sim 20.5$\% of the time due to passage through the South Atlantic Anomaly (SAA) or telemetry errors.
+The detection of 11 of the 18 bright GRBs in CZTI ($\sim 60$\%) is consistent with its effective duty cycle and sky coverage.